ggonnella/fastsubtrees/genomes-attributes-viewer/README.md

 ## Setup

-The example application is present inside the source code of the fastsubtrees library and can be accessed under the `examples` directory.
+The example application is present inside the source code of the fastsubtrees library and can be accessed under the `genome-attribute-viewer` directory.
-Once the installation is finished the user has to run the scripts, `run.py` which first creates a tree file that contains the node ids and then generates a text file that contains the scientific names of organisms along with their taxonomy ids.
-After that one must run the file `generate_attribute_files` to create attribute files for genome size and GC Content and then the script `app.py` has to be run to actually run the web application.
+Once the installation is finished the user has to run the scripts, `setup.py` which first creates a tree file that contains the node ids and then generates a text file that contains the scientific names of organisms along with their taxonomy ids and finally it creates attribute files for genome size and GC Content.

 ## Usage

+To start the web application use the `start.py` script.
+The application is available at the URL http://127.0.0.1:8050/ .

 In the home page of the web application, the user can select an attribute, which can either be genome size or GC content from the `Select Attribute` dialog